-- A representative committee of students, faculty, and administrators of East Stroudsburg University developed the following Student Code of Conduct: to ensure all students are aware of the policies that govern them; to provide a community free from harassment and physical violence; and to maintain civility by the proper application of the code of conduct and due process. - b) The University does not condone any severe or pervasive behavior, threat, or act that interferes with a student's education or university-related activity.
-Such activities may include, but are not limited to: threatening or harassing any person or group on the basis of race, ethnicity, religion, gender, sexual orientation, or disability. - c) This Code of Conduct is established pursuant to 24 P.S. §20-2010-A (4) (Powers and Duties of Institution
+- A representative committee of students, faculty, and administrators of East Stroudsburg University developed the following Student Code of Conduct: to ensure all students are aware of the policies that govern them; to provide a community free from harassment and physical violence; and to maintain civility by the proper application of the code of conduct and due process. - b) This Student Code of Conduct is established pursuant to 24 P.S. §20-2010-A (4) (Powers and Duties of Institution Presidents) and regulations of The Board of Governors of the State System of Higher Education, Board of Governors

-Presidents) and regulations of The Board of Governors of the State System of Higher Education, 22 Pa Code Chapter 505.
-Should any part of this Code of Conduct be determined to be in violation of any federal, state or local law, then only that portion that is in contravention of the law will be voided and the other provision of this Code of Conduct shall remain in effect.
+Policy 1984-13-A, Student Disciplinary Due Process Requirements and 22 Pa Code Chapter 505.
+Should any part of this Student Code of Conduct be determined to be in violation of any federal, state or local law, then only that portion that is in contravention of the law will be voided and the other provision of this Code of Conduct shall remain in effect.